 - Taking in all those earthy, leafy smells

-- And, then…. oh, the fun she’ll have to jump in the pile and throw the leaves!!!
+- And, then…. oh, the fun they’ll have to jump in the pile and throw those leaves!!!

 When my kids were young they enjoyed playing in the leaves so much that they’d volunteer to rake up the leaves all by themselves.
 They would even take their rakes to the local park and rake the leaves there (because the leaves were better they’d tell me).
 But, still, pretty awesome!

 Safety tip: You might want to eyeball the yard to make sure there aren’t many sharp twigs or sticks that could hurt the kids if they were to jump in the leaves.

 Oh, and leaves aren’t just for jumping.
 They’re also for getting buried in and for throwing.
 Don’t forget to snap a few photos during all this fun!

 Other fun outdoor fall toddler activities: